wxz029/xinzi.github.io/_pages/about.md

 ---
 permalink: /
-title:"Welcome to my page!"
+title:'Welcome to my page!'
-excerpt:"Welcome to my page!"
+excerpt:'Welcome to my page!'
 author_profile: true
 redirect_from:
   - /about/